Restore, restart, and troubleshoot actions in the Cloud PCs that aren't available report

 Windows 365 Administrator role

 The Windows 365 Administrator role is now available for admins by using role assignment in the Microsoft Intune admin center and Azure Active Directory (Azure AD) for Windows.
 With this role, admins can broadly manage Windows 365 Enterprise Cloud PCs, users, devices, and groups.
-This new role is in addition to the other existing roles that Windows 365 currently supports: Azure AD Global Admin, Intune Admin, and Cloud PC granular roles in Microsoft Endpoint Manager.
+This new role is in addition to the other existing roles that Windows 365 currently supports: Azure AD Global Admin, Intune Admin, and Cloud PC granular roles in Microsoft Intune.
 For more information, see Role-based access control.

 Week of October 4, 2021